NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 **Arguments**
 * `embedding_type`: The embedding type to be used.
 The supported types include `hugectr.Embedding_t.DistributedSlotSparseEmbeddingHash`, `hugectr.Embedding_t.LocalizedSlotSparseEmbeddingHash`, `hugectr.Embedding_t.LocalizedSlotSparseEmbeddingOneHot` and `hugectr.Embedding_t.HybridSparseEmbedding`.
 The type `Embedding_t.HybridSparseEmbedding` is valid only if `is_dlrm` is set `True` within `CreateSolver` and `data_reader_type` is specified as `DataReaderType_t.RawAsync` within `DataReaderParams`.
 There is NO default value and it should be specified by users.

 * `workspace_size_per_gpu_in_mb`: Integer, the workspace memory size in megabyte per GPU.
 This workspace memory must be big enough to hold all the embedding vocabulary used during the training and evaluation.
 There is NO default value and it should be specified by users.
-To understand how to set this value, please refer [QAList.md](./QAList.md#How-to-set-workspace_size_per_gpu_in_mb-and-slot_size_array-in-.json-file).
+To understand how to set this value, please refer [How to set workspace_size_per_gpu_in_mb and slot_size_array](./QAList.md#24).

 * `embedding_vec_size`: Integer, the embedding vector size.
 There is NO default value and it should be specified by users.